chantouchsek/vue-axios-http/README.md

 Set parameters with key/value.

-**Note**: If you to pass query string as object that can be response like object format at api side.
+**Note**: If you to pass query string, as an object that can be response like object format at api side.

 #### Example